raminazim/raminazim/README.md

 Hello I'm Ramin.
-I am a 14 year ood who is learning how to code.
+I am a 14 year old who is learning how to code.
 All my projects will probably end up in a repository.